 The true authentic experience for me came when I had butter and marmite on a biscuit and unexpectedly, especially as I was sitting out in my English country garden in August, was taken immediately back to sitting in a tent in Antarctica at the end of an exhausting day wrapped up snug in a sleeping bag, propped up on one elbow with the Tilley lamp glowing and hissing overhead and the Primus making another brew of tea for us.

-Recipe variationsThe origin of the sledging biscuit, ships biscuits or hardtack, had no butter, and so the first sledging biscuits were probably similar, simple flat biscuits of flour and salt, shaped with a little water and baked.
+Recipe variationsThe fore runners of the sledging biscuit, ships biscuits or hardtack, had no butter, and so the first sledging biscuits were probably similar, simple flat biscuits of flour and salt, shaped with a little water and baked.